ConsenSysMesh/sobol-client/docs/keys.md

 }
 ```

-4. Decodes the JWT to get the session information:
+4. Decodes session information from the JWT resulting in:

 ```json
 {